MitjaNemec/Kicad_action_plugins/README.md

 This repository contains KiCad pcbnew Action Plugins()

+All plugins have been tested on Kicad 5.1-1 on Windows7.
+You need to have KICAD_SCRIPTING_WXPYTHON enabled.
+They should also work on GNU/Linux distributions and MacOS even with Python3.

+The plugins have been developed as a complex plugin according the [Python Plugin Development for Pcbnew](https://github.com/KiCad/kicad-source-mirror/blob/master/Documentation/development/pcbnew-plugins.md) guide.

+To install teplugin copy relevant folder into 'scripting/plugins' subfolde of the KiCad configuration folder: on Windows:
+    `%APPDATA%\scritping\plugins` (which most commonly translates to `C:\Users\username\AppData\Roaming\kicad\scripting\plugins`)

+on GNU/linux:
+    `~/.kicad/scripting/plugins` or
+    `~/.kicad_plugins`

+on MacOS:
+    `~/Library/Application Support/kicad/scripting/plugins` or on newer versions
+    `~/Library/Preferences/kicad/scripting/plugins`

 ## Replicate layout

 The purpose of this plugin is to replicate layout sections.
 The replication is based upon hierarchical sheets.